Juan Carlos Fernández-Nieto: Early life and education

 Fernández-Nieto was born in Salamanca, Spain, the eldest of three children.
 Due to his father's job, the family moved often.
 Days after his birth, they relocated to Figueras.
 There here spent his first years of life and his first language was Catalan.
 After his family moved to Valladolid, he started to show interest in music.
 He began studying piano and violin at the age of four, and gave his first concert at seven.

 At the age of 11 Fernández-Nieto started to take classes with Julia Díaz-Yanes, and in 2003 began studying under Claudio Martínez Mehner at the Conservatorio Superior de Música de Castilla y León in Salamanca.
 In 2007 Fernández-Nieto moved to the United States to study with Boris Berman at the Yale School of Music, receiving a Master of Music in 2009 and an Artist Diploma in 2010.
-He later pursued a Doctor of Musical Arts in piano performance at City University of New York studying under Ursula Oppens.
+He later pursued a Doctor of Musical Arts in piano performance at Graduate Center of the City University of New York studying under Ursula Oppens.

 Career

 2000–2010: Early career

 In 2000, at the age of thirteen, Fernández-Nieto won First Prize in the Ciudad de Linares National Piano Competition.

 Fernández-Nieto made his debut as a soloist in 2003 at the age of sixteen with the Orquesta Ciudad de Granada performing Mozart’s Piano Concerto in D minor under the baton of Lutz Köhler to critical acclaim in a live broadcast on Radio Nacional de España.

-In the period of 2003-2010 he appeared as a soloist of RTVE Symphony Orchestra, Orchestra Sinfonica di Bari, Orquesta de Extremadura, Orquesta Sinfonica de Castilla y León, he performed in Auditorio Manuel de Falla, Auditorio Monumental, Steinway Hall in New York. and also collaborated with Tokyo String Quartet and the Grammy-nominated "Yale Cellos" under the direction of Aldo Parisot.
+In the period of 2003-2010 he appeared as a soloist of RTVE Symphony Orchestra, Orchestra Sinfonica di Bari, Orquesta de Extremadura, Orquesta Sinfonica de Castilla y León, he performed in Auditorio Manuel de Falla, Auditorio Monumental, Steinway Hall in New York City. and also collaborated with Tokyo String Quartet and the Grammy-nominated "Yale Cellos" under the direction of Aldo Parisot.
 He was featured on the Messiaen Centennial Celebration at Yale performing Vingt Regards sur l’enfant-Jésus and appeared in Norfolk Music at Yale in 2010 and in The Holland Music Sessions in 2007.

 Fernández-Nieto won First Prize in the National Piano Competition in Leon in 2005, Third Prize in CSMTA Young Artists Competition in 2008, and First Prize in Chamber Music Society at Yale in 2010.
 He also received the George Miles Fellowship, Linda & Alan Englander Fellowship, and the Yale Alumni Prize.